 American Express repeated applications

-People often ask me whether they can cancel a credit card and then apply for the same card again to get a new signup bonus.
+People often ask me whether they can cancel a credit card and then apply for the same card again to get a new welcome bonus.
 The answer is “it depends”.
 Every bank has different rules, and sometimes the rules vary from one card to another with the same bank.
 In previous sections I have discussed repeated applications with Citi and Chase.
-This section discusses American Express’ rules and some strategies you can use to get signup bonuses over and over.
+This section discusses American Express’ rules and some strategies you can use to get welcome bonuses over and over.

 American Express Cards

 Unfortunately, American Express will only let you get a bonus once per lifetime per product.
-This means if you have ever had that specific card before, then you won’t be eligible for a sign-up bonus on it again.
+This means if you have ever had that specific card before, then you won’t be eligible for a welcome bonus on it again.